 Pursuant to APSA, only the vulnerable adult, court-appointed conservator or court-appointed personal representative may file a claim for financial exploitation on behalf of the vulnerable adult or adult’s estate.
 If any of those individuals do not file a claim, any other interested person may file such a claim if he/she obtains permission from the superior court.

 Most claims based on statute in Arizona must be filed within a one year statute of limitation.
 However, claims for financial exploitation have a two year statute of limitation.
 When the time begins to run is often complicated and depends on the specific circumstances of the case.
+Read more about statutes of limitation.

 This is just a brief overview of claims for financial exploitation of vulnerable adults in Arizona.